 This is perhaps the simplest yet most powerful tool at your disposal.
 A well-kept trading journal goes beyond just recording profits and losses.

-• Tracking key metrics: You need to meticulously track not only your daily profit/loss but also your running total profit balance and, crucially, what your highest single-day profit is.
-Calculate the percentage of that highest day against your total profit.
-This gives you a real-time "consistency dashboard."
+- Tracking key metrics: You need to meticulously track not only your daily profit/loss but also your running total profit balance and, crucially, what your highest single-day profit is.
+Calculate the percentage of the highest day against your total profit.
+This gives you a real-time consistency dashboard.

 4.2.
 Utilize the Apex dashboard effectively